KM3NeT/km3io/README.rst

 without having ROOT, Jpp or aanet installed.
 It only depends on Python 3.5+ and the amazing uproot package and gives you access to the data via numpy arrays.

+Beware that this package is in the development phase, so the API will change until version ``1.0.0`` is released!

 It's very easy to use and according to the uproot benchmarks, it is able to outperform the ROOT I/O performance.
 To install it::